pauleveritt/kaybee/tests/integration/roots/test-references1/index.rst

 .. indexpage::
-    category:
+    reference:
-        - category1
+        - reference1

 ===========
 Hello World
 ===========

-An inline reference using :ref:`category-category1` or with the title using :ref:`Category 1-ish <category-category1>`.
+An inline reference using :ref:`reference-reference1` or with the title using :ref:`Reference 1-ish <reference-reference1>`.

 .. toctree::

-    category1
+    reference1